This guide explains what Special Consideration is, how to apply, and what supporting evidence is required.

 Before you begin, make sure you have also read the Important Information about Exams page.
 These two pages work together to help you understand your responsibilities during assessments and how to seek support if needed.

-Special Consideration may be available if your ability to prepare for or complete an assessment is affected by circumstances that are:
+Special Consideration is affected by circumstances that are:

 • Unexpected